With surprises around every corner, the MFA is a perfect place for the kids in your life!

 Play a gallery game!
 You can play “I Spy” in one of your favorite galleries.
 Or pick two similar works of art and compare them.
 Discuss how they are the same and how they are different.
 Or try playing the Memory Game together.
 Look at a work of art for a few minutes.
 Then, turn around and describe what you saw.
 Take turns.
 Does each person remember the same details or different parts?

-All dining venues at the Museum are temporarily closed.
+Beginning Wednesday, November 25, pre-packaged grab-and-go items, including an assortment of beverages, will be available at New American Café, Wednesday–Sunday, 9:30 am–4 pm.
+All other dining venues at the Museum are temporarily closed.
 Though food and drinks are not permitted in the galleries, you are welcome to take a socially distanced snack break in the Shapiro Family Courtyard or, when open seasonally, outside in Calderwood Courtyard.
 Masks should only be taken off in these locations while eating.

 Strollers are allowed in all galleries; however, there may be restrictions for some special exhibitions.
 Backpack-style child carriers are not allowed.